guiperry/Agentic-Engine/docs/testing_strategy.md

 ## Overview

-This document outlines the testing strategy for the frontend components of the Agentic Inference Engine.
+This document outlines the testing strategy for the frontend components of the Agentic Engine.
 The strategy focuses on ensuring the reliability, functionality, and user experience of the high-priority components identified in the frontend implementation plan.

 ## Testing Levels